SEER Stat Fact Sheets: Endometrial Cancer

 At a Glance

-Prevalence of this cancer: There are an estimated 600,346 women currently living with endometrial cancer in the United States.
+Prevalence of this cancer: In 2011, there were an estimated 610,804 women living with endometrial cancer in the United States.

 Survival StatisticsShow More